ColoradoStark/caddy-ssl-multisite/README.md

 ![Version](https://img.shields.io/github/v/release/ColoradoStark/caddy-ssl-multisite)

+A web server stark that will run multiple web sites over ssl and manage the certificates for you.
+Default configuration will setup websites with Wordpress, a blank NodeJS server, a blank PHP 7.4 server, and 2 file servers.
+But you can modify the config file to run as many websites as you want.

-A simple example of a caddy web server running multiple sites over ssl running in a docker container.
-This repo is the source used to build the docker container coloradostark/caddy-ssl-multisite.
+This repo also contains the source dockerfile used to build the docker container coloradostark/caddy-ssl-multisite.

 Caddy is an open source web server with automatic HTTPS written in Go.
 It will automatically get Let's Encrypt free SSL certificates, and automatically update them for you.

-DEPENDENCIES: Server with docker installed, 2 domains pointed at the server running docker.

 ![Screenshot](https://github.com/ColoradoStark/caddy-ssl-multisite/raw/master/caddy.jpg)